Cutting The First Sod 1897 ( Photograph: Edward Robert Crippin - courtesy Ron Hunt)

 A fortnight later on Wednesday, September 1st 1897, the inaugural competitive football match took place when Wigan County played Burton Swifts, resulting in a 1-1 draw.
 Bad weather kept the crowd down to 1,500.
 County’s first League match was against Southport Central when 4,000 spectators witnessed a 5-1 victory.
 On 23rd March 1898 the Wigan Trotting and Athletic Company was served with a writ for non-payment to the company who constructed the cycling and trotting tracks.
 The owners maintained throughout a lengthy court battle that the quality of the tracks, especially the one for horse trotting was not up to scratch.

 "The extensive and valuable property known as Springfield Park Trotting and Athletic Grounds, Wigan", was offered for auction by Mr. George Wilcock at the Ship Hotel on September 15th 1899 at 3 o'clock in the afternoon.
 The sale comprised, "16 acres, one rood and 36 perches of freehold land".
 It was noted that, "the grounds contain a half mile cinder trotting track, quarter mile cinder pedestrian course, grand cement cycling track and a splendid football ground, a well built grandstand, well arranged entrance turnstiles, refreshment bars etc".
-The large attendance saw bidding opened by Mr W. J. Darbyshire of Wigan at £4,000 with an increase to £4500 by Mr Fyans, the representative of the Royal London Friendly Society.
+The large attendance saw bidding opened by Mr William J. Darbyshire of Wigan at £4,000 with an increase to £4500 by Mr Thomas Fyans, the representative of the Royal London Friendly Society.
 These two gentlemen were the only bidders and the property was eventually sold to Mr Darbyshire for £6000 on behalf of a local syndicate.
 Mr Fyans subsequently bought the property from Mr Darbyshire for the same amount paid.
 A question was asked about the prospects for the Association Football Club should the property be sold and the inquisitor was told, "that there was a contract with the Club that they should have the use of the ground until April 30th next year".